 Internships

-Internships are one of the hallmarks of our Psychology and Child Development programs.
+Internships are one of the hallmarks of our Psychology and Child Development programs and are typically completed during senior year.
 We require two quarters of internship in which the student earns credit toward their major.
 Each quarter of internship, students spend 120 hours gaining learn-by-doing experiences working within a fieldwork site or faculty research lab.
 Students maintain weekly contact with a faculty supervisor, and provide written reflections in which they connect their experiences to research and theory in the fields of psychology and child development.
 Internships are a way to obtain experience in the field/doing research, build a resume, prepare for graduate school, and explore career options,.

 Please read the department's weekly Tuesday Newsday for announcements related to internships.